 Check out Mexico on a World Map

 My son loves maps so pulling out the map to locate Mexico was easy.
 We studied the location on the continent of North America and the relationship to Central and South America.
 We are fortunate that his preschool teacher is from Peru and speak Spanish to them regularly.
 So, he understood that Mexico was a different country and that they speak Spanish.

-Our first hands on activity to celebrate this lovely and profound Cinco de Mayo was to create a Mexican flag.
-Here is how we did it.
+Our first hands-on activity to celebrate this lovely and profound Cinco de Mayo was to create a Mexican flag.

 We had some green, red and white feathers waiting around for a nice sensory tub experience.
 I thought they’d make a good texture for this project.
 You could grab pom poms or use markers and crayons to keep it extra simple (which I always like!).